Hungrte/Beginner_Projects_Hungrte/README.md

-# Python_Beginner_Projects_Hungrte
+# Beginner_Projects_Hungrte
-A collection of beginner Python projects created while learning programming fundamentals.
+A collection of beginner of mainly Python(for now) projects created while learning programming fundamentals.

-# Python Beginner Projects

 Welcome! 👋